Jens Müller (pilot)

 Jens Einar Müller (30 November 1917 – 30 March 1999) was a Norwegian pilot trained in Little Norway in Canada and a prisoner of war in the German POW camp Stalag Luft III.
 He was one of only three men to escape to freedom in the "Great Escape".

 Early life

-Müller was born in Shanghai, China, the son of Norwegian engineer Einar Jønsberg Müller (1872–1943) and British actress Daisy Constance Russell (1891–1978).
+Müller was born in Shanghai, China on the 30th of November 1917, the son of Norwegian engineer Einar Jønsberg Müller (1872–1943) and British actress Daisy Constance Russell (1891–1978).
 Jens Müller had one brother, the Norwegian movie director Nils R. Müller.
 The brothers grew up in Aker, Norway.
 Müller had already received a pilot's license at age eighteen in 1935.
 Müller was studying in Zürich when World War II broke out.
 In May 1940 he arrived in England.

 Career

 By 1942 he was an officer in 331 (Norwegian) Squadron at North Weald in England.
 On 19 June 1942, after completing a so-called "Roadsted" mission, his Spitfire Mark V (tail number AR298) was shot down by a German Focke-Wulf Fw 190 just off the Belgian coast after running out of ammunition.
 He escaped the plane by parachute and managed to paddle ashore unseen in his inflatable dinghy after 66 hours.
 However, he was caught by a German sentry almost immediately.

 In what later became known as the "Great Escape" in March 1944, which Müller had contributed to by constructing an air pump for ventilation of the tunnel, he was escapee #43 among the 76 prisoners of war who managed to escape from the camp (now in Żagań, Poland).
 Müller partnered with a fellow Norwegian pilot, Per Bergsland, for their escape attempt.

 "It took me three minutes to get through the tunnel.
 Above ground I crawled along holding the rope for several feet: it was tied to a tree.
 Sergeant Bergsland joined me; we arranged our clothes and walked to the Sagan railway station.

 Bergsland was wearing a civilian suit he had made for himself from a Royal Marine uniform, with an RAF overcoat slightly altered with brown leather sewn over the buttons.
 A black RAF tie, no hat.
 He carried a small suitcase which had been sent from Norway.
 In it were Norwegian toothpaste and soap, sandwiches, and 163 reichsmarks given to him by the Escape Committee.